1-day Emergency Medical Response for Firearms Instructors Course

 requirements: Notepad and pen, comfortable clothing suitable for hands-on training.

-Recommended personal equipment: Medical kit currently in use at your range / training site.
+Recommended personal equipment: Bring the medical kit you currently use at your range / training site for evaluation.

 CLICK HERE TO VIEW OUR TRAINING SCHEDULE